Follow these easy directions to make your own coconut oil soap and stain stick for washing laundry, stain removal and simple household cleaning.

 This 100% coconut oil laundry soap is made at 0% superfat.
 With no extra oils or butters to moisturize, it’s strictly a soap for laundry purposes only.
 (You wouldn’t want extra oils and fats on your clothes!)

 is a cold process soap recipe used for laundry purposes only.
-Unlike other cold process soap recipes we’ve done in the past, this one is made entirely with coconut oil.
+Unlike other cold process soap recipes I’ve done in the past, this one is made entirely with coconut oil.
 It’s best suited for cleaning dirty clothes.

 Once you have this soap, you can transform it into laundry detergent (powder) or laundry butter – more to follow on that this week!